7-Day Major Operation

 Georg Gassner (Vienna Provincial Police Directorate), Provincial Police Vice President Dieter Csefan, and Xenia Zauner (Police Operations Commander for the ESC) at the press conference(Bild: APA/HELMUT FOHRINGER)

-This included and continues to include private security, which handles, among other things, visitor admission checks.
-“We receive an alert regarding a specific person and forward it to the organizer.
-The organizer must then decide whether to continue employing the person in question or not,” explained Csefan.
+This included and continues to include private security personnel, who are responsible, among other things, for visitor admission checks.
+“We receive an alert regarding a specific individual and forward it to the organizer.
+The organizer must then decide whether to continue employing that person or not,” explained Csefan.
 There have already been several such alerts.

-Support for enhanced security is also coming from the U.S. The FBI has established its own task force in New York City to assist colleagues from the Austrian intelligence service during ESC week, particularly regarding potential cyberattacks.
+Support for enhanced security is also coming from the U.S. For instance, the FBI established its own task force in New York City to assist Austrian police colleagues during ESC week, particularly regarding potential cyberattacks.

 Meanwhile, the terror alert level remains at the second-highest level.
 “There is a latent risk of attacks, but no concrete evidence,” said Csefan.